-THE Academy brings together eight to 10 Native American Housing Assistance and Self Determination Act (NAHASDA) grantees, such as Tribal/Tribally-Designated Housing Entity (TDHEs), Housing Authorities, Tribal/village housing departments and the Department of Hawaiian Home Lands to learn and apply best practices for developing housing on Native land.
-The selected organizations will each send two staff people to five intensive week-long trainings held over 18 months.
+The selected organizations will each send two staff people to six multi-day trainings held over 18 months (in-person if possible, virtual if not).
 The training topics presented parallel stages of housing development.
 To maximize the capacity building aspect of the training program, participants work on their pre-identified housing project while they attend THE Academy, giving them real world knowledge of the development process.

-In addition, each organization will receive individualized technical assistance and coaching for up to 30 months from RCAC, NCA and consultants, all of whom are experienced in housing development and finance, and organizational management.
+In addition, each organization will receive individualized technical assistance and coaching between trainings and for up to 12 months afterward from RCAC and our consultants, all of whom are experienced in housing development, housing finance, and organizational management.

-Eligibility is restricted to organizations that build housing on Native lands within Arizona, Alaska, California, Colorado, Hawaii, Idaho, Minnesota, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wisconsin and Wyoming.
+- Located in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Minnesota, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming

 What are participants saying?

 “THE Academy has assisted the Craig Tribal Housing Department tremendously,” Kari Mackie, Craig’s Housing Coordinator, told her fellow THE Academy participants at the graduation ceremony in July.
 Mackie explained that it’s challenging to build in Alaska, where materials are hard to get and building in a cold climate isn’t very easy.
 THE Academy helped her and the Tribe with market analysis, appraisals, procurement, funding sources and phases of construction.